google/chromeos-filesystems/README.md

 ## License

-All providers are licensed under Apache 2.0.
+All providers are licensed under the BSD license.
 See the LICENSE file for details.
 All original source code is Copyright 2014 The Chromium Authors.

 [travis image]: https://travis-ci.org/google/chromeos-filesystems.svg?branch=master